hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

 -k 31
 ```

->
+- **`-t`:** the path to the transcriptome file (in FASTA format)
+- **`-i`:** the path to the folder to store the indices generated
+- **`-k`:** the length of kmer to use to create the indices (will output all sequences in transcriptome of length k)

-> **NOTE:** Default for salmon is -k 31, so we do not need to include these parameters in the index command.
-However, the kmer default of 31 is optimized for 75bp or longer reads, so if your reads are shorter, you may want a smaller kmer to use with shorter reads (kmer size needs to be an odd number).
+> **NOTE:** Default kmer size for salmon is -k 31, so we do not need to include the `-k` parameter in the index command.
+However, the kmer default of 31 is optimized for read sizes of 75bp or longer and if your reads are shorter, you will want a smaller kmer (kmer size needs to be an odd number).

 > **Accessing transcriptome data:** We generated the index from transcript sequences for human obtained from the [Ensembl ftp site](https://useast.ensembl.org/info/data/ftp/index.html) with the following commands:
 >